I was raped…

 The myth: “No means NO”

-The truth: While if someone is able to articulate that they do not wish to have sexual contact and are able to muster up the word “no” they are already able to do something that 12-50% of rape victims are unable to do. they can’t say no, the can’t fight back, they can’t resist.
+The truth: While if someone is able to articulate that they do not wish to have sexual contact and are able to muster up the word “no” they are already able to do something that 12-50% of rape victims are unable to do.
+This 12-50% can’t say no, the can’t fight back, they can’t resist.
 Truth is that the majority of rape victims experience what is now known as Tonic Immobility.

 Quoted: “tonic immobility” or “rape-induced paralysis.”
 During tonic immobility, the body is literally paralyzed.
 And that is literally-literally, not figuratively-literally.
 You would not be able to speak, or move your head, or push anyone off, or call for help.
 You couldn’t tell someone no or stop.
 You couldn’t tell them anything.